rogerpadilla/nukak-website/src/content/docs/logging.md

 ## Configuration

-Logging is configured at the pool level.
+Logging is configured at the pool level, typically within your `uql.config.ts`.
 You can enable it by passing `logger: true` in the extra options, which uses the built-in `DefaultLogger`.

 ```ts
 import { PgQuerierPool } from '@uql/core/postgres';